elastic/apm-agent-nodejs/lib/opentelemetry-bridge/README.md

 OpenTelemetry packages that we do not use (e.g.
 `@opentelemetry/instrumentation-http`, `@opentelemetry/instrumentation-fetch`).

-## Limitations / Differences with OTel SDK
+## Limitations / Differences with OpenTelemetry SDK

 - The OpenTelemetry SDK defines [SpanLimits](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/sdk.md#span-limits).
   This OpenTelemetry Bridge differs as follows:
   - Attribute count is not limited.
 The OTel SDK defaults to a limit of 128.
     (To implement this, start at `maybeSetOTelAttr` in "OTelSpan.js".)
+  - Attribute value strings are truncated at 1024 bytes.
+The OpenTelemetry SDK uses `AttributeValueLengthLimit (Default=Infinity)`.
+    (We could consider using the configurable `longFieldMaxLength` for the attribute value truncation limit, if there is a need.)
   - Span links and events are not current supported by this bridge.

 - The OpenTelemetry Bridge spec says APM agents